6 Incredible Valladolid Cenotes You Simply Must Visit

 Unfortunately at the time of writing, there was no car hire in Valladolid.
 The nearest place to hire a car would be Tulum, Cancun or Merida.

-Read more: The Ultimate Valladolid Travel Guide here.
+Read more: The Ultimate Valladolid Travel Guide.

-Tips for Visiting Cenotes
+Top Tips for Visiting Valladolid Cenotes

 ↠ If you’re interested in taking good photos bring a tripod, especially to the cave cenotes.
 Due to the lack of light, you’ll have to slow down your shutter speed to take a great photo and to avoid blurry images definitely use a tripod.
 If you don’t have one I highly recommend the Manfrotto Element.

-↠ Facilities vary, however, all cenotes have bathrooms and changing rooms, others have picnic facilities and even restaurants.
-It may sound obvious but don’t forget your towel, swimwear and spare clothes.
-You might also want to bring a dry bag from your valuables as sometimes there are no lockers and the surrounding area immediately next to the cenote are often wet.
+You might also want to bring a dry bag for your valuables as sometimes there are no lockers and the surrounding areas immediately next to the cenote are often wet.
 Get one here.

 ↠ As a general rule, the earlier you visit the fewer people there will be.
 For a more peaceful and potentially more authentic experience, I’d recommend getting to each cenote as early as you can or even better, for when they open.